Cajac/picoCTF-Writeups/picoMini_by_redpwn/Reverse_Engineering/not_crypto.md

 .comment
 ```

 The string `Yep, that's it!` looks very promising.
-Lets keep an eye out for that!
+Let's keep an eye out for that!

 I also tried to run `strace`
 ```bash